 Multiple third-party studies have confirmed challenges with administering conventional eye drops, which include overdosing, poor compliance, imprecise dosing, variability in drop size, and difficulty with self-administration.
 One study in patients who were experienced in using eye drops and undergoing treatment for glaucoma for at least six months documented that nine out of 10 patients were unable to administer treatment correctly at the end of the six-month study.
-Patients on average administered almost twice the necessary number of drops with a mean number of drops instilled at 1.8 (+/1 1.2) and one patient administered up to 8 drops at one time.
+Patients on average administered almost twice the necessary number of drops with a mean number of drops instilled at $1.8 \ (+/1 \ 1.2)$ and one patient administered up to eight drops at one time.
 In addition, approximately 75% of patients risked bottle contamination or potential ocular trauma by having the eye drop container touch their eyes.
-Another larger study in 139 patients demonstrated that the proportion of patients who were able to correctly administer their eye drops was only 22%-30%.
+Another larger study in 139 patients demonstrated that the proportion of patients who were able to correctly administer their eye drops was only 22% - 30%.
 Similarly, other studies have demonstrated that the vast majority of patients either overdose or do not administer the required therapy to the eye correctly, which leads to unnecessary waste of medication.

-Side effects associated with conventional macrodose therapies
+Side effects associated with conventional eye drop therapies

 Topical eye therapies are administered using traditional eye drop pipette approaches.
-While average tear volume of the eye is 6-8 μL, current eyedrop therapies can involve administration of 30-50 μL of liquid containing preservatives and pharmaceutical ingredients.
+While average tear volume of the eye is $6-8~\mu L$, current eyedrop therapies can involve administration of $30-50~\mu L$ of liquid containing preservatives and pharmaceutical ingredients.
 Thus, traditional drops can severely overdose the eye, which, depending on the ingredients, can be associated with ocular side effects including hyperemia, or increased blood flow to the eye, redness, discomfort, stinging, blurred vision, burning, itching, excessive tearing, eye pain, iris pigment changes, foreign body sensation, pigment discoloration, periorbital dermatitis and sunken eye.
 For some topical medications, there also can be cardiovascular side effects such as changes in heart rate and arrhythmia that are caused when medications are absorbed into the circulation system from overdosing both through conjunctiva absorption and when drugs flow into the nose through the naso-lacrimal duct and are absorbed into the systemic circulation or swallowed.
 For example, phenylephrine can cause cardiovascular adverse reactions including an increase in blood pressure, syncope, myocardial infarction, tachycardia, arrhythmia and subarachnoid hemorrhage.
 Severe respiratory reactions and cardiac reactions, including death due to bronchospasm in patients with asthma, and rarely death in association with cardiac failure, have been reported following systemic or ophthalmic administration of timolol maleate.

-MicroStat contains phenylephrine and tropicamide.
-However, as demonstrated in our Phase III study for this product candidate, patients administering MicroStat reported few ocular adverse events and no systemic adverse events when they administered our microdosed product candidate.
-Compared with historical data for traditional eye drops, MicroStat appeared to be much better tolerated, with low systemic absorption of phenylephrine alone.
+MydCombi contains phenylephrine and tropicamide.
+However, as demonstrated in our Phase III study for this product candidate, patients administering MydCombi reported few ocular adverse events and no systemic adverse events when they administered our microdosed product candidate.
+Compared with historical data for traditional eye drops, MydCombi appeared to be much better tolerated, with low systemic absorption of phenylephrine alone.

-With the Optejet, we believe that the known adverse event profile of pilocarpine, including headaches, also may be moderated to make MicroLine the preferred choice for presbyopia over potential pilocarpine drop options.
-The same is true with MicroPine, where we believe that microdosing may result in a better tolerated product for children.
+With the Optejet platform technology, we believe that the known adverse event profile of pilocarpine, including headaches, also may be moderated to make MicroLine the preferred choice for presbyopia over other potential pilocarpine drop options.
+The same is true with MicroPine, where we believe that microdosing may result in a better tolerated product for children using topical ophthalmic atropine.